CameronStark/Stock_Analysis/README.md

 ## Summary

 Both the 2017 and 2018 analyises had longer run times after refactoring.
-This is a bit baffling and leads me to think I may have accidentally augmented the original code which may have made it more efficient.
-The easiest way to determine this is to look through my commits.
+This is a bit baffling and leads me to think I could have accidentally augmented the original code making it more efficient.
+The easiest way to determine this is to look through my commits - my incumbent responsibilty.
 Nevertheless, we can identify the pros and cons of the refactoring process.

 Disadvantages: